-Marian Center for Peace Perpetual Eucharistic Adoration Chapel to Reopen
+Marian Center for Peace Perpetual Eucharistic Adoration Chapel is Open!!!!

 May God bless you!